RunningWomann/Room3_Covid-19/README.md

 Was there an impact on those states that had the highest Vaccinated % in the United States?

+Hypothesis: The vaccine will lower the death rate %.

+## Data
+We used a Python database named COVID-19 Data Hub to gather data.
+(Source, below)

+We split it between two different data frames: Before the Vaccine and After the Vaccine for USA only.

+Data cleaning included removing the U.S territories.
+(Northern Mariana Islands, Guam, American Samoa, Puerto Rico)

 ## Presentation Requirements
 You will prepare a formal 10-minute presentation that covers the following topics: